SpaceFace02/Vision-AI-Taskphase/README.md

 ### COURSE-3

 This course was a short one, and I acquired various best skills and practices for organizing Deep Learning data and performing Error Analysis as smoothly as possible.
-I learnt about the various splits, organizing the splits, data mismatch and much more
+I learnt about the various splits, organizing the splits, data mismatch and much more.

+### COURSE-4

+This course was quite a confusing one and also lengthy.
+I learnt about Convolutional Neural Networks, how to optimize them, Transfer Learning, Skip Connections, Residual Networks, Semantic Segmentation, Face Recognition and Verification, Neural Style Transfer( which was lengthy, but very interesting ) and much more.

 ### COURSE-5